Booth Tarkington: Early life and education

-College years

 Some of his family's wealth returned after the Panic of 1873, and his mother transferred Booth from Purdue to Princeton University.
-At Princeton, Tarkington is said to have been known as "Tark" among the members of the Ivy Club, the first of Princeton's historic Eating Clubs.
+At Princeton, Tarkington is said to have been known as "Tark" among the members of the Ivy Club, the first of Princeton's historic eating clubs.
 He had also been in a short-lived eating club called "Ye Plug and Ulster," which became Colonial Club.
 He was active as an actor and served as president of Princeton's Dramatic Association, which later became the Triangle Club, of which he was a founding member according to Triangle's official history.

 Tarkington made his first acting appearance in the club's Shakespearean spoof Katherine, one of the first three productions in the Triangle's history written and produced by students.
-Tarkington established the Triangle tradition, still alive today, of producing students' plays.
+Tarkington established the Triangle tradition, still alive as of 2014, of producing students' plays.
 Tarkington returned to the Triangle stage as Cassius in the 1893 production of a play he co-authored, The Honorable Julius Caesar.
 He edited Princeton's Nassau Literary Magazine, known more recently as The Nassau Lit.
 While an undergraduate, he socialized with Woodrow Wilson, an associate graduate member of the Ivy Club.
 Wilson returned to Princeton as a member of the political science faculty shortly before Tarkington departed; they maintained contact throughout Wilson's life.
 Tarkington failed to earn his undergraduate A.B. because of missing a single course in the classics.
 Nevertheless, his place within campus society was already determined, and he was voted "most popular" by the class of 1893.